Martha and Peter from Simple Nourished Living decide to roll the camera and bring you an online class they're calling Introduction to Essential Oils.

 Martha: "Yeah.
 So another great oil that I really love and one of my favorites after peppermint is lavender.
 And lavender oil is amazing.
 This is one of the first oils I ever discovered back when I was doing massage.
 It's wonderful in massage because it's very soothing and relaxing.
 It's wonderful for irritated skin.
 And I keep it in my kitchen you know, because I do have a food blog and I'm cooking a lot.
 And I'm also prone to accidents.
 And it's wonderfully soothing if you've burned yourself or cut yourself.
 It's just amazingly soothing to the skin.
 And it supports restful sleep.
 We also have a bottle on our nightstand and both my husband and myself apply this to the bottoms of our feet before sleep.
 And he's now a total convert to lavender."

-Martha: “Because we’re talking on video and want to share this on our website, we can’t really say the name of the company.
-But again, we’re happy to share that if you complete the contact form below.
+Martha: "Because we're talking on video and want to share this on our website, we can't really say the name of the company.
+But again, we're happy to share that if you complete this contact form.
 But this particular companies essential oil plants are grown and harvested in they natural habitat.
-There’s a lot of variation.
-There’s a lot of oils popping up everywhere from little health food stores to Whole Foods to Sprouts to farmer’s markets and online.
-So there’s a lot of variability.
+There's a lot of variation.
+There's a lot of oils popping up everywhere from little health food stores to Whole Foods to Sprouts to farmer's markets and online.
+So there's a lot of variability.
 And one reason why we really love these oils is because they are harvested and grown in their natural habitat.
 Again, it sort of like makes sense if lavender grows in Provence you want to get the lavender from Provence, not the lavender from Seattle.
-It’s going to be better grown in it’s natural habitat.”
+It's going to be better grown in it's natural habitat."

 Peter: "With all those other sources that you described, you don't always know you're getting in a bottle.
 But they do multiple third party tests which certifies the purity of the oil in the bottle, so you know what you're getting.
 There's no question."